Cochliomyia hominivorax: Epidemiology

 Historically, the original distribution area was the southern states of the United States, Mexico, Central America, and the northern states of South America south to Uruguay and northern Argentina.
 It was also present on some Caribbean islands, such as Cuba, Trinidad, Hispaniola, Jamaica, and Tobago.
 Currently, due to eradication programs, the species is distributed exclusively in South and Central America to the Panama Canal and some Caribbean islands.
 The populations in southern Argentina are dynamic.
 They depend primarily on temperature; in winter and early spring no infestations are recorded in the southern half of Argentina.
 While the extreme southern and former northern populations collapse during the winters, they remain stable in the tropics.
 Before its elimination in the US, the screwworm fly could spread as far as the Canadian border in favorable years.
 Dispersals occur at a rate of about 80 to 160 km per generation.

 The United States officially eliminated the screwworm in 1982 using the sterile insect technique, although an isolated outbreak occurred in the Florida Keys, Monroe County, Florida, in autumn of 2016.
 The Florida government instituted control measures including mandatory inspections of all animals leaving the area; the outbreak was declared as neutralized in March 2017.
 The screwworm was eliminated in Guatemala and Belize in 1994, El Salvador in 1995, and Honduras in 1996.
 Campaigns against the flies continue in Mexico, Nicaragua, Costa Rica, Panama, and Jamaica with financial assistance from the United States Department of Agriculture (USDA), which is trying to push the parasite south of the narrow Isthmus of Panama.
 However, in December 2024, the screwworm was reported to have re-emerged in Southern Mexico, indicating that the protective barrier in Panama had been breached.
 Consequently, the USDA's Animal and Plant Health Inspection Service pledged emergency funding to help prevent the northern migration of this parasitic fly.
 The US government also stopped livestock imports from Mexico in May 2025 and again in July 2025 to prevent infected animals from entering the US as the movement of wild and domestic animals drives disease dispersion.

-As a cost benchmark, the 2016–2017 Florida Keys eradication effort was later reported at about US$3.2 million, covering sterile-fly releases, surveillance, and interagency operations.
+As of August 23, 2026, 45 confirmed cases of New World screwworm have been reported across 16 counties in southern Texas and 1 confirmed case reported in Lea County, New Mexico.